Guotepauc/Guotepauc/Learning/README.md

 Courses, labs, documentation, research papers, certifications, and practical resources across my cybersecurity learning domains.

-Resources are documented to show what they actually cover, what I found useful, their limitations, and the audience most likely to benefit.
+Resources are documented to show what they actually cover, their level, practical depth, limitations, and the audience most likely to benefit.

 ---